 This year’s survey results provide insight into how organisations see and respond to diversity issues.

 The survey contributes to public understanding and debate and seeks to highlight both good practice and what needs further attention.
 These latest results indicate that gender, wellbeing/wellness and bias are regarded as important issues.
-Diversity, both societally and in workplaces, remains a defining feature of contemporary New Zealand.

 This year’s survey results provide a fresh snapshot of how organisations see and respond to diversity issues.